aubreyjcook/dev_CFI-sandbox.ajc/404s/quackwatch/quackwatch-overview.md

     I have a 404 that comes from: [SOURCE URL] it needs to point to [DESTINATION URL] For context: [CONTEXT]
     Please review and create an example redirect for this 404.
 Use Regex if necessary.
+Indicate any noteworthy information.
+The redirect is handled using the redirection tool for WordPress.

 ## Redirect Fix Video